Ouxsoft/LivingMarkup/docs/index.md

 composer require hxtree/livingmarkup
 ```

 You're done!
-Take the rest of the time to read the manual.
+Take the rest of the time to read our docs.

 For information on:

-- Customizing LivingMarkup see [configuration](configuration.md) and [module development](module-development.md).
+- Customizing LivingMarkup see [configuration](configuration.md) and [modules](modules.md).
 - The LHTML5 standard see [LHTML5](lhtml5.md).
 - For detail explanation of this package's design see [classes](classes.md).